-There’s not a need to go into every single slight.
-I remember one day, I just realized that my all my ex girlfriends and girls I dated and I tried to date really those were on my Step 8 list to and I became willing to make amends to them all and that’s good.
+There’s no need to go into every single slight.
+I remember one day, I just realized that all my ex girlfriends and girls I dated and I tried to date really those were on my Step 8 list to and I became willing to make amends for them all and that’s good.

 This is where we really need the guidance of a sponsor or other members of Alcoholics Anonymous with experience.

 As soon as all my exes and girls I dated appeared on my Step 8.
-One morning, I just realized, Wow, look at all these girls that I’ve just been harmed.
+One morning, I just realized, Wow, look at all these girls that I’ve just been harmed by.
 I need to make amends to them.

 It doesn’t mean we need to immediately jump in and start swimming.

-If the Step 9 is a pool, the Step 8 is looking around and seeing how the waves are moving and says seeing our willingness that I’ll jump in that pool.
+If Step 9 is a pool, Step 8 is looking around and seeing how the waves are moving and says seeing our willingness that I’ll jump in that pool.

 Because as soon as I started working the steps I blasted into them so fast, that in traffic terms, I ran red lights.

-One of the red lights is not to just dump everything you’ve done on to somebody and think that’s making an amends.
-It is important to be honest and if you’ve done things that have violated the terms of a relationship that’s damage, and that’s hurt and I think that needs to be addressed completely with honesty and not swept under the carpet because it’ll hurt them.
+One of the red lights is not to just dump everything you’ve done on to somebody and think that’s making amends.
+It’s important to be honest and if you’ve done things that have violated the terms of a relationship that’s damaging, and that’s hurt and I think that needs to be addressed completely with honesty and not swept under the carpet because it’ll hurt them.

-However, these amends needs to be addressed with loving kindness as well.
-That means timing needs to be right.
+However, these amends need to be addressed with loving kindness as well.
+That means the timing needs to be right.
 That means the explanation needs to be honest, and kind.

 With our Step 8, it really helps us to talk with the sponsor, and talk with experienced members of Alcoholics Anonymous when I raised my hand, an open discussion meeting and said that I had just identified all these girls on my Step 8 and I was going to send them all messages and call them up and tell them how sorry I was.

-The stories that people told about rushing from the Step 8 to the Step 9 were amazing.
+The stories that people told about rushing from Step 8 to Step 9 were amazing.